SUMMARY

 TAKEAWAYS

-Judy Glickman Lauder's extensive photography collection is touring the US.
+Judy Glickman Lauder's photography collection is touring the US.

-The exhibition, 'Presence,' features works by artists like Lange, Parks, and Arbus.
+The collection includes works by Dorothea Lange, Gordon Parks, and Diane Arbus.

-The collection is curated with a personal editing eye, focusing on emotional impact.
+The exhibition is organized thematically around "presence," focusing on emotional impact.